College Interview Questions and Tips

 As you practice responding to the above questions, avoid the temptation to memorize or script your answers.
 The best interviews proceed like a good conversation, so be yourself and be sincere.

 When the big day arrives, make sure you’re on time to your virtual platform.
-Dress appropriately (at least from the waste-up), have a clean (or at least appropriate background (for video chat), and maintain eye contact throughout the meeting; as presentation is also key to a successful interview.
+Dress appropriately (at least from the waist-up), have a clean (or at least appropriate background (for video chat), and maintain eye contact throughout the meeting; as presentation is also key to a successful interview.

 Finally, it’s important to realize that your admissions rep is just as anxious to impress you as you are to impress her.
 So, relax and use your college interview as an opportunity to enter into great conversation, learn a bit more about your prospective school, and your intangible awesomeness is certain to shine through.